Cruise Ship Accident Lawyers

 There are many incidents that can leave you and your family injured or in danger on a cruise ship.
 Here are a few examples of what can go wrong on a cruise ship:

-- Fire — A fire on board a ship can be particularly dangerous because it can cause major damage and provide little chance for escape.
+- Fires – A fire onboard a ship can be particularly dangerous because it can cause major damage and provide little chance for escape.

 - Lists – A list occurs when the ship is leaning one way or another.

 Our attorneys are available 24/7, nights and weekends to hear your claim.
 Contact us today for a free case review.
-If you or a loved one have been injured on a cruise ship, call Thomas J. Henry.
-Our firm has offices in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.
+If you or a loved one have been injured on a cruise ship, call Thomas J. Henry Law.
+Our firm has offices in Corpus Christi, San Antonio, and Austin, serving clients across Texas and nationwide.